Engee documentation

 scalar

 Input signal that controls thermal conductivity.
-The signal saturates when the value goes beyond the minimum limit set by the Minimum thermal conductivity parameter.
+The signal saturates when the value goes beyond the minimum limit set by the Minimum thermal conductivity parameters.

 Dependencies

-To use this port, set the Conductivity type parameter to `Variable input'.
+To use this port, set the Conductivity type parameters to Variable input.

 Non-directional